 - Add the concentrate and water to the sterilised fermenter/bucket.

 - Add the yeast sachet and leave to ferment watching the temperature.
 The yeast will turn the grape juice (and sugar) into alcohol.
 Carbon dioxide is given off while this is happening and you will see bubbles coming through your airlock.

 - Once fermentation has been completed the wine is stabilised (to prevent any re-fermentations) and finings are added (to clear the wine).

 - The wine can then be siphoned off the sediment and transferred into bottles.

 - The bottles need to be either "corked" (there are several corking devices available) or sealed with plastic stoppers (not very good if keeping wine more than 6 weeks).
 Shrink tops and labels can then be added.
 See our video on Bottling Wines (see below)

 - Leave the wine if you can to mature and enjoy it!

 How long before I can drink it?

-Wineworks superior wines: These usually take 10-15 days to ferment, and a further week to clear.
+Wineworks Superior wines: These usually take 10-15 days to ferment, and a further week to clear.
 Again the wine can be drunk immediately but we recommend ageing it 4 weeks but you can leave it up to 12 months.
 The time you will leave it will depend very much on your stocks.
 So get plenty built up.
 The reds benefit more than the whites with ageing.
-Certain kits like the Selection (see our wine kits department for a range which will suit the more experienced wine maker) takes 4 weeks to ferment and is then left for a further 2 weeks.
-This product does really benefit from ageing.
+Certain kits (see the list below) are suited more to the experienced wine maker and take around 4 weeks to ferment and then left for a further 2 weeks.
+These products does really benefit from ageing.
 All the kits we list in this section require little ageing.